Lorena Calise

 The paths connecting districts, houses clinging to the slopes, and cultivated lands are all on the eastern side.

-In addition to the road along the coast, there is a continuous succession of climbs and wide steps made of lava stone up to Filo dell'Arpa, the island's highest point.
+In addition to the road along the coast, a series of steep ascents and broad lava-stone steps leads up to Filo dell’Arpa, the island’s highest point.

-The few shops and grocery stores are concentrated in the port area, where several signs advertise boat tours and rental services to reach otherwise inaccessible beaches.
+The few shops and grocery stores are clustered around the port area, where several signs advertise boat tours and rental services to reach otherwise inaccessible beaches.

 Book experience in nature in Sicily